microsoft/vscode-java-test/CONTRIBUTING.md

 - Errors from the Dev Tools Console (open from the menu: Help > Toggle Developer Tools)

 ## Contributing Fixes
-If you are interested in writing code to fix issues, please check the following content to see how to setup the develop environment.
+If you are interested in writing code to fix issues, please check the following content to see how to set up the developing environment.

 ### Overview
 The extension has three major modules, which are listed as follow: